 Most entrants are art and design graduates, but skills and experience are more important than qualifications in this work.

-You could study for a degree, an HNC or HND in graphics, illustration, fine art or animation.
+You could study for a degree (SCQF Level 9-10), an HNC (SCQF Level 7) or HND (SCQF Level 8) in graphics, illustration, fine art or animation.

 Entry to HNC or HND courses is usually 1-2 Highers, normally including English and Art and Design.
 Entry to degree courses are usually 4-5 Highers, including English and Art and Design.